Path-yang/Path-yang/README.md

 ### 💼 Internship Project

 #### 🌐 [Kingleader Poultry Website](https://www.kingleaderpoultry.com/)
 Interned as a solo developer to design and launch a modern, responsive business website for a B2B poultry supplier in Singapore.
 Features include a quotation form, dynamic product listing, and SEO optimization for improved search discoverability.
-Tech stack includes HTML, CSS, JS, and embedded Google Forms.
+Tech stack includes HTML, CSS, JS, and embedded Google Forms. <br>
+Currently working on a machine learning project to detect chicken that are not laying eggs in the farm

 ---